A stable deep adversarial learning approach for geological facies generation: Application

 \section{Application}

-In this section, we show how we apply the model, defined in Section \ref{model_mswgan}, for generating meandering channelized reservoir created with Flumy, similarly to \cite{article_flumy_gan_chao}.
-Every model and metric used for our experiments are coded in Python and the Tensorflow library is used to design deep learning models.
-The models were trained with Google Graphical Processing Units from Google Colaboratory resources.
-We evaluate the different methods using morphological properties rather than using images metrics.
-To judge the quality of images we compare models to the real data in terms of connected components size and the ratio of different facies.
-To test our research, we compared these metrics on different GAN models in the task of generating convincing unseen simulations from Flumy.
-We then test our best model on the task of conditioning.
-The gstlearn \citep{gstlearn_software} library from Mines Paris is used for this purpose.
+In this section, we apply the generative models described earlier, to produce reservoir simulations generated with Flumy, a process-based model for meandering channelized reservoir, similarly to \cite{article_flumy_gan_chao}.
+Every model and metric used for our experiments are coded in Python and the Tensorflow library is used to design the deep learning models.
+The models are trained with Graphical Processing Units from Google Colaboratory resources.
+In order to evaluate the quality of the simulations generated by the different GAN architectures tested, we compute and compare morphological properties such as facies proportions and connected components size distribution between GAN simulations and training dataset.
+The gstlearn \citep{gstlearn_software} Python package from MINES Paris is used for this purpose.
+We then test the best model on the task of conditioning.